what does btw mean in text

 Examples:

-• “BTW, thanks for checking on me yesterday.”
+• “BTW, thanks for helping me yesterday.”

 Example:

-BTW in Work or Professional Settings
+BTW in Professional Settings

 • “BTW, the client approved the design.”